CatUnderTheLeaf/CV-stuff/activation_functions.md

 AF that introduce some small negative slope to the ReLU to sustain and keep the weight updates alive during the entire propagation process

 The alpha parameter was introduced as a solution to the ReLUs dead neuron problems such that the gradients will not be zero at any time during training

-__Advantange__:

-+ Prevents the dead neurons problem- due to the replacement of negative values the neurons do not deactive and block from active backpropagation.

-__Disadvantage__:

--  Output not constant ## check

 ### Exponential Linear Units, ELU